 Enable and control dumping of pass statistics in a separate file.
 The file name is generated by appending a suffix ending in ‘.statistics’ to the source file name, and the file is created in the same directory as the output file.
 If the ‘-option’ form is used, ‘-stats’ causes counters to be summed over the whole compilation unit while ‘-details’ dumps every event as the passes generate them.
 The default with no option is to sum counters for each function compiled.

 Control the dumping at various stages of processing the intermediate language tree to a file.
-The file name is generated by appending a switch-specific suffix to the source file name, and the file is created in the same directory as the output file.
-In case of =filename option, the dump is output on the given file instead of the auto named dump files.
 If the ‘-options’ form is used, options is a list of ‘-’ separated options which control the details of the dump.
 Not all options are applicable to all dumps; those that are not meaningful are ignored.
 The following options are available

 Print the address of each node.
 Usually this is not meaningful as it changes according to the environment and source file.
 Its primary use is for tying up a dump file with a debug environment.